theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   This error occurs when the executor fails to insert an identifier into the tag table of a structure definition at the specified line.

+.. _0xa123001c:

+  0xa123001c: Dynamic memory identifier not bound

+  This error occurs when the executor detected at the specified line an identifier of a dynamic memory object that was not bound to a valid value.
+This is when a variable or data structures has been allocated at runtime, and has been assigned an incorrect value, such as binding a variable to

 .. _0x0001:

   0x0001: Unexpected error